quiverstar/flu-drift-scout/README.md

 - `03_analysis/`: ImageJ outputs, comparisons
 - `04_results/`: summary, final plots, conclusions

-**Note on restricted data:** Please do NOT upload restricted GISAID FASTA files to this public repository.
+**Note to self on restricted data:** Please do NOT upload restricted GISAID FASTA files to this public repository.
 Instead, include instructions for how to download them locally and add a small `metadata.csv` with links or hashes.